You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 4. NRES_V 150 (3) Scholarly Writing and Argumentation in Natural Resources

 Communicating concepts of forestry and links to human and environmental activities through writing, elements of argumentation, evaluating evidence, and searching for and citing references to back up claims; small-class experience.
-Credit will be granted for only one of NRES 150 or FRST 150.
+Credit will be granted for only one of NRES 150 or FRST 150 or LFS 150.
 [3-0-0] Equivalency: FRST 150, LFS 150 This course is not eligible for Credit/D/Fail grading.

 5. NRES_V 200 (3) Forest Plant Biology I